GraSPSchool/graspschool.github.io/2024/organizers/index.md

 ## Acknowledgments

-We are grateful to Rafael Grossi e Fonseca (DFMA-IFUSP) and Prof. Luis Raul Weber Abramo (DFMA-IFUSP) for helping us with the school organization.
+We are grateful to Rafael Grossi e Fonseca (DFMA-IFUSP) for helping us with the school organization.